Vogelbach’s homer lifts Mariners to first interleague win

 Yasmani Grandal hit a solo homer and Jesus Aguilar had a run-scoring single for Milwaukee in the fifth off Gonzales, who gave up eight hits and three runs.

-Davies gave up six hits and six runs in four innings.
+Davies gave up six hits and six runs in four innings in his second consecutive ineffective outing.

+“I just need to go back to my mentality I had before – being aggressive, controlling the game myself and not being passive,” Davies said.

 TRAINER’S ROOM